 WHAT IS IT?

-ACoAs grew up with a great many cognitive distortions (CDs), so it makes sense that we would carry them into our adult lives – as if they were the truth!
+ACoAs grew up with a great many cognitive distortions CDs , so it makes sense that we would carry them into our adult lives – as if they were the truth!
 One of these has to do with the issue of Responsibility (R).
-REVIEW CDs posts.
+SO they’d

-ORIGIN in childhood, of our aversion to TRUE responsibility
+ORIGIN in childhood, forming our aversion to TRUE responsibility

 1. “I tried to fix them so they’d be OK”

 a.
 To stop them from suffering & make them happier, AND

 b.
 To make them ‘well’ so they would stop hurting us…..